cjstoddard/Shadowdark.py/README.md

 https://www.drivethrurpg.com/product/413713/Shadowdark-RPG-Quickstart-Set

 This is a commandline, text program, there is no fancy Windows GUI.
+I wrote this program with Python 3.11.2, it should work fine with any 3.x version.
+You will need Python to run this program, Python is free and open software, it is availble for download at Python.org.
+My Python skills are very rusty, I wrote this in a couple of hours, with very little regard for good progrraming practices, cleaning it up is on the todo list.

+This is a work in progress, as I get time I will add the following fuctions;

+    General cleanup of the code.
+    Save characters to text file.
+    Choose between rolling 3d6 or 4d6 take the best 3.
+    Add Zero level characters as a class option.

 Thank you to Kelsey Dionne for creating the Shadowdark RPG, your hard work and creativity is appreciated.